Skip to main content

 The HTS Transportation Reimbursement will be included in a school district’s or COE’s Principal Apportionment, which also includes funding for several other programs such as the Local Control Funding Formula (LCFF), Special Education funding, Expanded Learning Opportunities Program.
 For more information, refer to the Principal Apportionment home page at CDE Principal Apportionment Section.

 8. When and how often will the LEAs receive HTS Transportation Reimbursement?
+(Updated November 2024)

 As noted previously, a school district’s or COE’s HTS Transportation Reimbursement uses data from the Unaudited Actuals data submission.
-Therefore, in the first year of implementation, funding for fiscal year 2022-23 will be apportioned in June 2023 as part of the 2022-23 Second Principal Apportionment certification after 2021-22 Unaudited Actuals data is made available.
+Therefore, in the first year of implementation, funding for fiscal year 2022-23 was apportioned in June 2023 as part of the 2022-23 Second Principal Apportionment certification after 2021-22 Unaudited Actuals data was made available.
 In subsequent fiscal years, the Advance and First Principal Apportionment certifications will include an estimate of HTS Transportation Reimbursement based on prior year data, with the final funding for the fiscal year calculated at the Second Principal Apportionment certification when prior year actual unaudited actual data is made available.

 9. Where and when will funding results be available?
+(Updated November 2024)

 10. If a school district’s LCFF entitlement includes transportation add-on funding but the school district does not receive any LCFF State Aid because it is fully funded through local revenue (i.e. basic aid).
 Will the school district be eligible for HTS Transportation Reimbursement?